pikvm/pikvm/README.md

 ## ATTENTION !

-The S-video captude device must be connected to showing USB port, not anything else.
+The S-video capture device must be connected to showing USB port, not anything else.
 It is binded in software.

 ![Screenshot](image4.jpg)